vivliostyle/themes/docs/gallery.md

-# Theme Gallery
+# Vivliostyle Themes Gallery

-This is a gallery of themes released as npm packages.
+This is a gallery of Vivliostyle Themes released as npm packages.
 Newly released themes are added here as soon as we find them, but if you find something that is not listed, please send an [issue](https://github.com/vivliostyle/themes/issues) or pull request.

-## Official theme
+## Official Vivliostyle Themes

 Currently, there are five official themes.